Jonathan2251/lbd/source/about.rst

 We all learned computer knowledge from school through the concept of book.
 The concept is an effective way to know the big view.
-But once getting into develop a real complicate system, we often feel the concept from school or book is not much or not details enough.
+But once getting into develop a real complicated system, we often feel the concept from school or book is not much or not details enough.
-Compiler is a very complicate system, so traditionally the students in school learn this knowledge in concept and do the home work via yacc/lex tools to translate part of C or other high level language into immediate representation (IR) to feel the parsing knowledge and tools application.
+Compiler is a very complicated system, so traditionally the students in school learn this knowledge in concept and do the home work via yacc/lex tools to translate part of C or other high level language into immediate representation (IR) or assembly to feel the parsing knowledge and tools application.

 On the other hand, the compiler engineers who graduated from school often facing the real market complicated CPUs and specification.
 Since for market reason, there are a serial of CPUs and ABI (Application Binary Interface) to deal with.
-Moreover, for speed reason, the real compiler backend program is too complicate to be a learning material in compiler backend designing even the market CPU include only one CPU and ABI.
+Moreover, for speed performance reason, the real compiler backend program is too complicated to be a learning material in compiler backend designing even the market CPU include only one CPU and ABI.

 This book develop the compiler backend along with a simple school designed CPU which called Cpu0.
 It include the implementation of a compiler backend, linker, llvm-objdump, elf2hex as well as Verilog language source code of Cpu0 instruction set.
-We provide readers full source code to compile C/C++ program and see how the programs run on the Cpu0 machine you created by verilog language.
+We provide readers full source code to compile C/C++ program and see how the programs run on the Cpu0 machine created by verilog language.
-Through this school learning purpose CPU, you have the chance to know the whole thing in compiler backend, linker, system tools and CPU design.
+Through this school learning purpose CPU, you get the chance to know the whole thing in compiler backend, linker, system tools and CPU design.
 Usually it is not easy from working in real CPU and compiler since the real job is too complicated to be finished by one single person only.